 - Activates the back, legs, hips, shoulders, and core before a workout.

 - It can be worked into a circuit to improve mobility and serve as a “break” from more strenuous exercises.

 How to Do the World’s Greatest Stretch

-Get into a lunge position, so that your front foot is flat and your back foot is on the toes.
+Get into a lunge position so that your front foot is flat and your back foot is on the toes.
 Lower the opposite arm of your extended leg to the floor and reach your other arm to the ceiling.
 Hold for 10 seconds, then lower your arm to the same side as your front leg.
 Repeat on the other side.

 You may shudder at the word, but the burpee is the ultimate calorie burner.
-With several different variations, the burpee can be great for beginners or challenge the fittest of athletes.
+With several variations, the burpee can be great for beginners or challenge the fittest of athletes.
 This full-body exercise can be seen in gyms almost everywhere and is popular in the CrossFit Games because this high-intensity movement allows you to do more work in less time.

 Benefits of the Burpee

-- Not only do burpees burn a ton of calories while performing them, but they’re also great at stimulationg excess post-exercise oxygen consumption (EPOC), meaning you’re burning more calories for the rest of the day.
+- Not only do burpees burn a ton of calories while performing them, but they’re also great at stimulating excess post-exercise oxygen consumption (EPOC), meaning you’re burning more calories for the rest of the day.
 (1)

 How to Do the Burpee